Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 ```

 The scope *let* and *const* are the same.
 The difference is only reassigning.
 We can not change or reassign the value of the `const` variable.
-I would strongly suggest you to use *let* and *const*, by using *let* and *const* you will write clean code and avoid hard to debug mistakes.
-As a rule of thumb, you can use *let* for any value which change, *const* for any constant value, and for an array, object, arrow function and function expression.
+I would strongly suggest you to use *let* and *const* for local variables and *var* for global variables, by using *let* and *const* for local variables and *var* for global variables you will write clean code and avoid hard to debug mistakes.
+As a rule of thumb, you can use *let* and *var* for any value which can change, *const* for any constant value, and for an array, object, arrow function and function expression.

 ## 📔 Object